 How do I change my username in the Instagram app?

-Instagram is all about mobile, so the first method we’ll outline uses the Instagram app.
+Instagram has a mobile focus, so the first method we’ll outline uses the Instagram app.
 It takes literally seconds to complete, assuming you’ve already thought of your new username.

 To change your Instagram username in the app, tap your avatar in the bottom right to open up your profile.
 Then, tap the Edit Profile button beneath your bio.
-Enter your new Instagram Username in the Username field, and tap the check mark in the top right.
+Enter your new Instagram username in the Username field, and tap the checkmark in the top right.
 That’s it!
-You’re done!

-As mentioned previously, there are certain restrictions to Instagram usernames, and if your new username doesn’t meet them you will see a red exclamation point and a message reading “Username not available”.
+As mentioned previously, there are certain restrictions to Instagram usernames.
+If your new username doesn’t meet them, you will see a red exclamation point and a message reading “Username not available.”
 Keep trying variations of your username until you find one that works.

 For those who need a step-by-step, we’ve listed the steps below in brief.